frazier-at-cpcc/subnetting-essentials/final.md

 - **Network Segmentation**: Custom subnetting allows for better traffic isolation and security by separating different departments or services.
 - **Scalability**: Custom subnet masks can accommodate network growth without the need to redesign the entire addressing scheme.

-**Conclusion**

 Calculating custom subnet masks allows you to optimize network performance and scalability while effectively managing IP address space.
 This essential skill is key to designing networks that meet the unique needs of any organization.

----

-In the next section, we will dive into **Network and Broadcast Address Identification**, where you’ll learn how to pinpoint the network and broadcast addresses for each subnet.

-### Network and Broadcast Address Identification
-### Check Your Knowledge
 ## Practical Subnetting
 ### Variable Length Subnet Masks